Hilda and the Mountain King: Plot

-Picking up from the season 2 finale "The Stone Forest", Hilda, now a troll, runs away from Trylla and is petrified by the sunlight when she leaves the Stone Forest.
+Picking up from the season 2 finale "The Stone Forest", Hilda, now a troll, runs away from Trylla, her troll mom, and is petrified by the sunlight when she leaves the Stone Forest.
 Meanwhile, in Trolberg, Johanna discovers Baba in Hilda's place, and Tontu deduces Hilda had been the victim of a changeling spell.
 Realizing what this means, Johanna, Baba, Tontu, Alfur, and Twig go searching for Hilda but are unable to locate the entrance into the Stone Forest.

 Elsewhere, Erik Ahlberg holds a press conference in which he announces a curfew because of the increasing troll activity outside Trolberg.
 While watching, David's mom becomes intrigued by an advertisement to volunteer for the Trolberg Safety Patrol.
 Later, the students of Edmund Ahlberg Elementary School are shown a safety video about trolls, but Frida and David protest the inaccurate information portrayed in the video.

 As evening approaches and with still no sign of Hilda, Johanna runs into a group of Safety Patrol officers, and reluctantly returns home.
 After sunset, Hilda unpetrifies, and finds herself unable to return to Trolberg because of the belltowers.
 As she retreats, Hilda stumbles upon a huge cave with dozens of bells hanging from the top of the entrance.
 Inside, she finds a gigantic troll, who calls himself Trundle.
 He tells Hilda he will help her become human again if she completes some tasks for him.
 He also assures her that Trylla means no harm, and Hilda reluctantly returns to Trylla.
 They retreat into the Stone Forest to escape the rising sun.
 When the two arrive outside the mountains, Hilda "feels" a strange sound, which Trylla explains is something that all trolls hear, calling them to the city of Trolberg, and that the call has been growing stronger lately.

-Frida and David discover Hilda's predicament when Baba escapes from Tontu's care and so Frida, against the advice of Kaisa, unsuccessfully attempts a body swap spell.
-Night falls again, and Hilda secretly brings a cup of troll mead to Trundle, the first task, who then instructs her to remove the bells that trap him in the cave.
+Frida and David discover Hilda's predicament when Baba escapes from Tontu's care and so Frida, against the advice of Kaisa, the librarian skilled in witchcraft, unsuccessfully attempts a body swap spell.
+Night falls again, and Hilda begins the first of the tasks given to her by Trundle by secretly bringing a cup of troll mead to him.
+Trundle then instructs her to remove the bells that trap him in the cave.